guillaumedescoteauxisabelle/Lattice_Echo_Refractor/ROADMAP.md

 ## Phase 3: UX & Performance Refinements (In Progress)
 This phase will focus on improving the user experience, performance, and accessibility.

-- `[x]` **Conversation History**: Added a feature to maintain a conversation history for each persona.
-This allows users to have iterative conversations, ask follow-up questions, and refine the rewritten text over multiple turns.
+- `[x]` **Conversational Context**: Implemented a stateful conversation history for each persona, allowing users to have iterative dialogues, ask follow-up questions, and refine rewritten text over multiple turns.
+- `[*]` **Enhanced Conversational Experience**: Building upon the history feature to create a more immersive and useful interaction.
+    - `[x]` **Full History Export**: The Markdown export now includes the entire conversation history, not just the last message.
+    - `[ ]` **Per-Message Actions**: Add action buttons (Listen, Copy) to each individual message from a persona.
+    - `[ ]` **"Listen to Conversation"**: Implement a feature to play back the entire conversation's audio from the persona's perspective, creating a continuous narrative.
+    - `[ ]` **Edit & Resubmit**: Allow users to edit their previous messages and regenerate the AI's response from that point forward.
 - `[*]` **Streaming Responses**: Implement streaming for the `rewrite` text to show results as they are generated, improving perceived performance and user engagement.
 - `[ ]` **UI/UX Enhancements**:
     - `[ ]` Animate transitions between states (e.g., loading, content display) more smoothly.